mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_d_earlyed.md

 - Students
 - Parents
 - StudentSchoolAssociations
-- Calendar Records with an "EE" grade, but with specific length of day and instructional days for VPK and School Readiness Plus
+- Calendar Records with an "EE" grade, but with specific length of day and instructional days for VPK

 **Scenarios:**
 1. Submit Student Parent Association Record for the Early Education Student in Gradelevel EE